hammerheim-game/hammerheim-rules/5-warbands.md

 Magisters of the Possessed warbands.
 Profile M WS BS S T W I A Ld
 4 4 3 3 4 2 3 1 7
-Weapons/Armour: Beastmen may be equipped with weapons and armour chosen from the Darksouls Equipment list.
+Weapons/Armor: Beastmen may be equipped with weapons and armor chosen from the Darksouls Equipment list.